UCL-ARC/hpc-spack/README.md

 [Spack documentation on Package Repositories](https://spack.readthedocs.io/en/latest/repositories.html).

+#### zlib-api virtual package

+If we pick up a spec from `develop` that depends on `zlib-api`, we need to change that to `zlib` in our local copy for Spack 0.20 - adding a comment to the package that we have done this may be helpful!

 ### Updating to a new Spack version

 When there is a major version release, we need to: